Isisaurus/city-planner/README.md

 - Used [Flowbite](https://flowbite.com/) for quick prototyping;
 - [Auth.js](https://authjs.dev/getting-started/installation?framework=next-js) for the heavy lifting on authentication and session management;
 - [Sanity](https://www.sanity.io/) as data serving and management;
+- [Sanity Typegen](https://www.sanity.io/docs/sanity-typegen), which is a new tool to generate TypeScript types from Sanity GROQ queries and schema definitions;
+  - To regenerate typed from schemas, run ```npx sanity@latest typegen generate```